Cocinero3/Senior-Design-Project/User Docs.md

 ## User Documentation

+## Getting Your Vehicle Ready for SageVPN
+- Here the steps necessary to configure infotainment for applicaiton functionality, i.e. steps to root your device.

 ### Vehicle Requirements
 Vehicle infotainment must utilize Android operating system, find steps to determine this [here](url).

 ### Troubleshooting
 To be filled out more further in development